okx/KIPs/docs/final/OIP-16.md

 ## 1. Summary

-This OIP is a proposal for token management on the OKExChain.
+This KIP is a proposal for token management on the OKExChain.

 ## 2. Abstract

-OIP-16 Proposal is about a standard set of rules for token management on the OKExChain.
+KIP-16 Proposal is about a standard set of rules for token management on the OKExChain.
 It subscribes 2 things of the token on OKExChain in detail: 1 What properties a token on OKExChain have.
 2 What actions can be performed on a token of OKExChain.

 ## 3. Status

-This OIP is implemented.
+This KIP is implemented.

 ## 4. Motivation